arthurcrosnier/xbot/README.md

 # XBot

-XBot is an automation bot designed to seamlessly integrate with Twitter, the Ghost content management system, and OpenAI's GPT-4 model.
+XBot is an automation robot designed to integrate seamlessly with Twitter and the Ghost content management system.

 ## Description
 The bot is capable of fetching tweets from specified Twitter accounts, utilizing the capabilities of GPT-4 to generate new tweets and articles, and subsequently publishing these articles to a Ghost-based website.
 Moreover, it harnesses the power of Tesseract for image processing and Jimp for image manipulation.